kuttaineh/unititle/README.md

 Let’s make our societies civil again.
 In proposal, in order to witness this end, we divide the value of the earth equally across all conceived living beings.

 ## Predistribution as Right
-To arrive at [the figures derived](https://gist.github.com/kuttaineh/8b7830a1a3e0f10467b90cd3049424d4) the whole landmass of the earth and divided by the three example population sizes.
-This scenario eliminates the homelessness coming out of a lack of an explicit title.
+[These figures derived](https://gist.github.com/kuttaineh/8b7830a1a3e0f10467b90cd3049424d4) came from the whole landmass of the earth divided by the three example population sizes.
+This proposal eliminates homelessness coming out of a lack of an explicit title.
 Note the right, as expressed, is Predistributionist in form.

 ![Three acres and a cow](Three_acres_and_a_cow.jpeg)